steven-mi/Recurrent-Models-of-Visual-Attention-TF-2.0/README.md

 - instead of Dense layers/Fully Conneted layers, Convolution layers were used
 - in addition to the baseline model, batch norm was added to reduce variance
 - instead of SGD with Momentum and learning rate decay, a ADAM optimizer was used
-- instead of random search, Bayessian Hyperparameter Optimization should be used to tune the hyperparameter of the network
+- instead of random search, Bayessian Hyperparameter Optimization was used to tune the hyperparameter of the network (std and initial learning rate)

 ## Project Structure
 - `data/` contains scripts for loading data e.g. bach dataset loader, mnist, ...